AhmedDev980/Helm/README.md

 *********************
-To know the error for helm we can clone that repo and specify branch which we want if needed and enter the command-----> helmversion <file name > --debug./.
+To know the error for helm we can clone that repo and specify branch which we want if needed and enter the command-----> helmversion filename  --debug./.